Nick Arcade: Pilot

 The show taped four pilots, with a videotape of one of the episodes available.
 The format was basically the same, but there were some differences.
-Phil Moore and Andrea Lively were not the host and announcer.
-Instead, it's Niells Schurman and Fran Gauchi.
+Niells Schurman and Fran Gauchi were the host and announcer.
 The episode was taped on the same set as Get the Picture.
 The team colors were red and blue.
-Blue was changed to yellow because if blue made it to the Video Zone, the body of the blue contestants would disappear due to the blue screen being used in the Video Zone.
 The face-off games were much slower.
 The theme music was the same theme from a previous Nickelodeon show, Outta Here.
 The sound effects were from Double Dare and Get the Picture.
 Mikey was animated differently and had no music when he moved to a square.
 One of the Enemy squares was revealed to the teams before the round started.
 The Video Challenge was called "Arcade."
-The team that landed on the square sent one player on stage to choose from seven available games (one of the games was Super Mario Bros.
-3 for the Nintendo Entertainment System, which would be the only first party game from Nintendo on the show) while the other player stayed at the podium to write down the wager instead of both players coming down, and the person wager writes on a piece of paper instead of a magnetic board.
+The team that landed on the square sent one player on stage to choose from seven available games while the other player stayed at the podium to write down the wager instead of both players coming down, and wager is written on a piece of paper instead of a magnetic board.
 The games were set up in customized TV cabinets instead of arcade style cabinets.
 Also, games could be played more than once, instead of only being available once a day.
 The Time Bomb challenge was considered a Video Puzzle and instead of spelling words, required teams to come up with multiple answers to a specific question.
 The Video Zone was four levels instead of three, with no Wizard in the final level.
 When a contestant completed a level, the clock would stop, with the host revealing statistics, before the next level began.